nick-shaw/blackmagic-output/README.md

 - **Multiple Resolutions**: Support for all display modes supported by your DeckLink device (SD, HD, 2K, 4K, 8K, and PC modes)
 - **10-bit Y'CbCr Output**: 10-bit Y'CbCr 4:2:2 (v210) (default for uint16/float data)
 - **10 and 12-bit R'G'B' output**: 10 and 12-bit R'G'B' 4:4:4
-- **Automatic Format Detection**: Automatically uses optimal output format based on input data type
 - **HDR Support**: Rec.2020 colorimetry with PQ and HLG transfer functions
-- **Flexible Color Spaces**: Rec.709 and Rec.2020 matrix support
+- **Y'CbCr matrix control**: Rec.709 and Rec.2020 matrix support
 - **RP188 Timecode**: Embedded VITC and LTC timecode with auto-increment
-- **Cross-Platform**: Works on Windows, macOS, and Linux (in theory - only macOS build tested so far)
+- **Cross-Platform**: Works on Windows, macOS, and Linux (this is in theory – only macOS build tested so far)

 ## Requirements